ZOC Online Help Topic:

 Keyboard, Character Translation, etc. → Redefining Single Keys

-After you selected a key to be redefined in the keyboard redefinition window, a small window appears into which you can type the new value that is sent if you press that key together with the selected combination of key qualifiers (e.g. Alt+Ctrl+Z).
-Alternately you can map an action to that key combination (see User Defined Actions).
-See Emulation Dependent Key Names for information on how to map emulation keys (like Esc, Enter, SysReq etc.) or ZOC Functions to a key.
+After you selected a key to be redefined in the keyboard redefinition window, a window will appear, which lets you define a user defined action that is performed, when you press that key together with the selected combination of key qualifiers (e.g. Alt+Ctrl+Z).

-Getting Key Mappings from other sources: If you found key mappings on the internet or in another program, or if you extracted these via the infocmp command from a Linux system, here are some common equivalents to translate these values into ZOC:
+Getting Key Mappings from other sources: If you found mappings key on the internet or in a program which you previously used, or if you extracted such mappings via the infocmp command from a Linux system, the following table shows some common ways in which these are expressed in other sources and how to convert these into a format for use ZOC' 'Send Text' action (see below for a few examples).:

 Other Software ZOC Equivalents